HOW TO MAKE FROZEN COCKTAILS

 (1.1 standard drinks* - 1.9 units per serve)

-This is a serious frozen drink that provides a wonderful mixture of smoke, pepper, chocolate and toffee note.
+This is a serious frozen cocktail that provides a wonderful mixture of smoke, pepper, chocolate and toffee note.
 Serve in small sherry glasses and garnish with the left overs.

 20ml JOHNNIE WALKER BLACK